OctopusDeploy/blog/blog/2021-08/google-integration/index.md

 ## Google Container Registry support

 Google Container Registry (GCR) support has been included in the existing Docker feed type.
-Define the feed URL as one of the [regional GCR URLs](https://cloud.google.com/container-registry/docs/pushing-and-pulling#add-registry) and supply a service account JSON file for authentication:
+Define the feed URL as one of the [regional GCR URLs](https://cloud.google.com/container-registry/docs/pushing-and-pulling#add-registry) and supply a service account JSON key for authentication:

 :::hint
 To query GCR feeds, the **Cloud Resource Manager** API must be enabled.
 This can be done [here](https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview).
 Without this API, image searches return no results in Octopus.